Fatherhood can be an incredibly challenging yet fulfilling and rewarding journey.

 A supportive and involved father figure is necessary for a child’s academic success, higher self-esteem, and emotional development.

-Children blessed with positively engaged fathers are more likely to achieve personal and professional success later on in life.
+Children blessed with positively engaged fathers are more likely to achieve personal and professional success later in life.
 A toddler’s relationship with their dad influences their future relationships, overall happiness, and well-being.

 While having an active father figure doesn’t necessarily ensure a successful future for a toddler, it certainly increases its likelihood.